Darts and black velvet, 1947

 Stout and Champagne

-“Among David’s many virtues he is a fabulous listener.
-In fact he has cultivated it as an art.
+“Among David’s many virtues, he is a fabulous listener.
+In fact, he has cultivated it as an art.
 That day on the film set it worked right enough.
-I was charmed, captivated, enslaved by this man.
+I was charmed, captivated, and enslaved by this man.
 The funny thing was I really didn’t know anything at all about him.
 I had never actually seen any of his films and had only rather vaguely heard his name.”

 “At the end of the filming on the day we first met, he said to me: ‘Have you ever been to an English pub?’
 ‘Never’.
 ‘Let’s go to one then.'”